VictoriaMatynyan/VictoriaMatynyan/README.md

 - 👋 Hi, I’m @VictoriaMatynyan!

-- 👀 I’m interested in playing the guitar (also play Rocksmith 2014), dream of travelling around the world and getting to know world's people and cultures🗺️👯‍♀️
+- 👀 I’m interested in front-end web development, playing the guitar (also play Rocksmith 2014), dream of travelling around the world and getting to know world's people and cultures🗺️👯‍♀️

 - 📜 Before getting into web-development, I studied Linguistics (English and German languages), worked as a kitchen and